bobuk/defaultenv/README.md

 # defaultenv

-Environment and config file reader for python.
+Environment and config file reader for python3.
 **Warrning:** slightly magic inside.
 This module magically read and use environment value both from '.env' file and environment itself.

 ```